 In one generation all the good that Hezekiah had achieved was undone.
-Idolatry returned in force, false worship, child sacrifice.
+Idolatry returned in force, along with false worship and child sacrifice.

-And more, v16, “Moreover, Manasseh shed very much innocent blood, till he had filled Jerusalem from one end to another,”
+“Moreover, Manasseh shed very much innocent blood, till he had filled Jerusalem from one end to another.”

-And the Lord’s answer is clear.
-“Behold, I am bringing upon Jerusalem and Judah such disaster that the ears of everyone who hears of it will tingle.”
+“Behold, I am bringing upon Jerusalem and Judah such a disaster that the ears of everyone who hears of it will tingle.”

 These are not empty words.
 We know what happens.
-Israel has already gone into exile, and now it’s Judah’s turn.
+The northern kingdoms had already gone into exile, and now Judah comes into focus.